wdv4758h/vimscript-handbooks/bovim/bovim005.markdown

 All’ option.
 In Vim, you simply run `:%s/from/to/g` in the normal mode.
 See how simple this is?

-### Explanation of the substitute command
+> Explanation of the substitute command:
+>

-Consider the command
+> Consider the command
-`:%s/from/to/g`.
-The `%` is a shortcut for the range on which we want to run the command and it means “all the lines of the file”.
-Alternatively you can specify the range of lines such as `0,10` which means lines 0 to
+> `:%s/from/to/g`.
+The `%` is a shortcut for the range on which we want to
+> run the command and it means “all the lines of the file”.
+Alternatively
+> you can specify the range of lines such as `0,10` which means lines 0 to
-10. The `:s` is the “substitute” command.
-The ‘from’ and ‘to’ are the respective text to be found and replaced.
-The `g` (for “global”) indicates that if there is more than one ‘from’ string on the same line, it should replace all of them.
-At first glance, it seems like a lot of things, but imagine you learn this once, and every time it is available with a key press away in your command mode instead of having to hunt down menus and fiddle around with a dialog box to do exactly what you want.
+> 10. The `:s` is the “substitute” command.
+The ‘from’ and ‘to’ are the
+> respective text to be found and replaced.
+The `g` (for “global”)
+> indicates that if there is more than one ‘from’ string on the same line,
+> it should replace all of them.
+At first glance, it seems like a lot of
+> things, but imagine you learn this once, and every time it is available
+> with a key press away in your command mode instead of having to hunt
+> down menus and fiddle around with a dialog box to do exactly what you
+> want.

 What if you want to now run this substitution only in the first 10 lines of the text and you want to have a yes/no confirmation for each